Madhuri-Pataballa/Student-Enrollment-DB/README.md

-# Student Enrollment DB
+# Student Enrollment Database
-**Designed a Database for Student Enrollment for a college**
+**Covers Database Design, T-Sql scripts and Stored Procedures for Student Enrolling to a College**
-+ Created all the required tables and provided all the relationships among all the tables.

-+ Created StoreProc's, Triggers and Views.
++ Folder 1 - Contains Database Schema and Tables

++ Folder 2 - Contains Scripts that inserts test values into these tables

++ Folder 3 -